ASafaeirad/knowledge/Mastery/Emotional Intelligence.md

 ---
 ## 1. Introduction

-**[[Emotional Intelligence Quotient|Emotional Intelligence (EI)]]** is the capacity to recognize, understand, manage, and influence emotions—both your own and those of others.
+**[[Emotional Intelligence Quotient|Emotional Intelligence (EI)]]** is the capacity to recognize, understand, manage, and influence emotions, both your own and those of others.
 Originally popularized by Daniel Goleman in the 1990s, EI has become a critical factor in personal effectiveness and workplace success.

 > "In a very real sense we have two minds, one that thinks and one that feels."
 > – _Daniel Goleman_